SirCQQ/expo-github-action/README.md

 This workflow publishes the changes on the `pr-#` [release channel][link-expo-release-channels] and adds a comment to the pull request once it's ready for review.

-This action is used to add QR for preview on the PR with the latest `Update` made on eas.
+This action is used to add QR for preview on the PR with the latest `Update` made on EAS.

 > See the [eas-update docs](./eas-update).